slosive/sloscribe/README.md

 > ⚠ The tool is still not ready for real production use yet.

-Slotalk is a CLI tool that allows developers to embed [Sloth](https://github.com/slok/sloth) SLO/SLI [specifications](https://github.com/slok/sloth/blob/main/pkg/prometheus/api/v1/README.md) as in-code annotations rather than a YAML file.
+SLOsive is a CLI tool that allows developers to embed [Sloth](https://github.com/slok/sloth) SLO/SLI [specifications](https://github.com/slok/sloth/blob/main/pkg/prometheus/api/v1/README.md) as in-code annotations rather than a YAML file.

 <p align="center">
 <img src="./static/images/simple-usage-example.gif">
 </p>

-Similar to how [Swaggo](https://github.com/swaggo/swag) does for Swagger docs,  Slotalk moves the SLO/SLI specification closer to where its relevant Prometheus metric was defined.
+Similar to how [Swaggo](https://github.com/swaggo/swag) does for Swagger docs,  SLOsive moves the SLO/SLI specification closer to where its relevant Prometheus metric was defined.

-Slotalk can be used in tandem with the [Sloth CLI](https://github.com/slok/sloth#getting-started) to generate Prometheus alerts groups from the in-code annotations, which can be used in any Prometheus/Grafana monitoring system to keep track of the service's SLOs.
+SLOsive can be used in tandem with the [Sloth CLI](https://github.com/slok/sloth#getting-started) to generate Prometheus alerts groups from the in-code annotations, which can be used in any Prometheus/Grafana monitoring system to keep track of the service's SLOs.
 See examples below.

 ## Prerequisites